hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-samples.md

     <table>
         <tr>
             <td>
-                PR <a href="https://github.com/hyperledger/fabric-samples/pull/867" class=".btn">#867</a>
+                PR <a href="https://github.com/hyperledger/fabric-samples/pull/868" class=".btn">#868</a>
             </td>
             <td>
                 <b>
-                    Feature/no zure - DO NOT MERGE
+                    Move the remaining sample tests from Azure to GHA - DO NOT MERGE
                 </b>
             </td>
         </tr>